fgauna12/fgauna12.github.io/_posts/2021-01-23-building-a-kubernetes-cluster-on-raspberry-pis-with-a-little-azure.md

 ## Shaving the Yak

-After each SD card was flashed and some of the pre-requisites were taken care of, it was time to do more prep work.
+After each SD card was flashed and some of the pre-requisites were taken care of, it was time to do more _even more_ prep work.

 First, I booted up the Pis and observed that the blinky lights looked healthy.
 I then used `nmap` to find the private IPs for these new Pis.